-Kelly went back to America and, after months of exchanging letter, Rainier went to visit her family's home in Philadelphia that Christmas.
+Kelly went back to America and, after months of exchanging letters, Rainier went to visit her family's home in Philadelphia that Christmas.
 Their engagement was announced on Jan.
 5, 1956.

 The betrothed couple gave an engagement interview and Rainier was the one to answer the question of whether Kelly was done acting.
 The answer was yes.

 Incidentally, still being signed with MGM, she agreed to the studio getting exclusive filming rights to her wedding to get out of her contract.